 Our goal as dental hygienists is not only to bring our patients to periodontal health, but to maintain it.

 The ADHA set guidelines that each licensed dental hygienist should follow when carrying out their diagnosis and treatment plan.
 This framework is known as the Dental Hygiene Process of Care.

 This process of care plan is just as valuable as the cosmetic, restorative and oral health care plans developed by other dental professionals involved in the care of these patients.

 The dental hygiene process of care is as follows: Assessment, dental hygiene diagnosis, planning, implementation, evaluation and documentation.

 As licensed professionals, dental hygienists are expected to use this framework, as well as their own professional judgement, when treating patients.
 In addition, it is important that we foster good communication with our patients, in order for them to provide us with informed consent for treatment.

-A thorough knowledge of the medical and dental implications of our diagnoses and treatments is necessary to make the right treatment plan.
+A thorough knowledge of the body and its processes is necessary to make the right treatment plan.

 So now let’s test your skills.
 Assuming you have full autonomy to assess and treat the following patients, what treatment plans would you advise?

-Click on the survey links to share how you would treat each patient.
-At the end of the survey, you will find out how the patient was eventually treated.
+Click on the images below to be taken to an anonymous survey.
+This anonymous survey allows you to share how you would treat each patient selected.
+At the end of the survey, you will find out what treatment the patient eventually received in the office.